fbpic/fbpic/docs/source/install/install_local.rst

 **Installation steps**:

-- Install the dependencies of FBPIC.
-This can be done in two lines:
+- Install the dependencies of FBPIC:

   ::